radar/ryanbigg.com/_posts/2011-06-06-mac-os-x-ruby-rvm-rails-and-you.markdown

 We're going to use it to install only one version of Ruby, but we can <a href='http://rvm.beginrescueend.com'>consult the documentation</a> if we want to install a different version of Ruby.

-With `git-core` and `curl` installed we'll be able to install RVM with this command:
+With `git` and `curl` installed we'll be able to install RVM with this command:

     bash < <(curl -s https://rvm.beginrescueend.com/install/rvm)